-- Verbalizing that he must go
+- Verbalizing that they must go

-- Waking up dry from nap
+- Waking up dry from a nap

 - Going over to a corner of the room when having a BM

-- Verbalizing that she is wet/soiled
+- Verbalizing that they are wet/soiled

 Does this work perfectly for everyone?
 No, but it is a fun and safe way for children to feel like they can do it without shame or perfection.
 We do not bring attention to when a child is wet.
 If they are wet when the check happens, we just go ahead and change them and move on.
 But when they are dry, we make it a big deal and celebrate.
 For example, you can present this FREE printable certificate to a child when they are toilet trained!

-Students will often forget to initiate going potty due to being preoccupied with play or another activity.
+Children will often forget to initiate going potty due to being preoccupied with play or another activity.
 It is very detrimental to shame children for having an accident.
 It can really cause some emotional damage and send a message that they are to feel shame if they don’t get things perfectly.
 Is it frustrating when a child has an accident?
 Absolutely.
 But as educators and parents, it is important that we practice our best poker face and act like it does not bother us when they occur.

 When fully in underwear, ask parents to provide extra clothes (a lot of extra underwear and bottoms).
 Prepare for lots of accidents so that it isn’t surprising when it occurs.
 When it does happen, say, “that’s okay!
 Accidents happen.
 Can you try to tell me sooner next time when you have to go?
 We will figure this out, no worries.”
 Assuring the children that it’s okay will allow them to feel safe and secure to learn and try again.